Close-up of human eye. Fiery-colored light reflected around the black pupil. Long eyelashes extending from the upper eyelid.

 Eye diseases like glaucoma can occur as we get older.
 The disease is also known as green star.
 Potential sight loss can be stopped if identified early.

-Small foreign bodies in eye
+Small foreign bodies in the eye

 A small foreign body can quickly get into an eye.
 Sometimes the cornea of the eye is damaged in the process.
 A superficial injury usually heals within a short time.